bazooka07/esp8266-websocket-server/README.md

 In order to reduce the memory footprint, this webserver has been made very simple.
 As a result, error codes returned are very limited.

+NOTE: The webserver currently does not explicitly use file handles.
+You should be careful if you use file IO in the websocket command scripts.

 ## Example Usage
 ### Server Initialization
 loadfile("WebsocketGetServer.lua")()